 - 1. In the wave window of the Audio Editor, select a range. - 2.
-Do one of the following: - In the channel control area, click the channel to which you want to move the selection range.
+Do one of the following: - On the Edit tab, in the Time Selection section, click Channels, and select Extend to All Channels, Left Channel Only, or Right Channel Only. - In the channel control area, click the channel to which you want to move the selection range.

-- To move the selection range to the next/previous channel via key commands, press Tab or Tab - Shift. - To move the selection range to another channel via mouse, press Ctrl/Cmd Shift, and drag the selection to another position.
+- To move the selection range to the next/previous channel via key commands, press Tab or Tab Shift . - To move the selection range to another channel via mouse, press Ctrl/Cmd Shift , and drag the selection to another position.

-Selecting Channels in Audio Files on page 22

-Channel Control Area on page 78
+Selecting Channels in Audio Files on page 24 Channel Control Area on page 76 Wave Window on page 76